nmelgar/landing_page_amazing_waffles/README.md

 # landing_page_amazing_waffles
-This was a project created as part of my course from Freecodecamp.org, "Responsive Web Design Certification".
+This was a project created as part of my course from Freecodecamp.org, "Responsive Web Design Certification".<br>
 All the code was written by me.